 You’ll find farmhouse beers like Le Petit Prince, a fantastic 2.9% ABV hoppy table beer.
 Their barrel-aged sour beers brewed with a Belgian lambic philosophy are also outstanding.
 Called Spon – this spontaneously fermented series of ales represent the best American lambic-like beer you’ll find.

 As brewers ourselves, we also really appreciate Jester King’s openness with their recipes and process.
-They often post homebrew recipes and work with the brewing community to explain their unique processes and insight.
+They often post homebrew recipes via the Brewer’s Association and work with the brewing community to explain their unique processes and insights.

 For fans of traditional German-style beers, look no further than Live Oak.
 They’ve been brewing some of the best American-brewed lagers, hefeweizens, and rauchbiers since 1997.
 With a dedication to traditional methods and ingredients, Live Oak’s beers are balanced, refreshing, and honest.